patriciaschaffer/llm-models-not-agents/examples/anthropomorphic_traps.md

 This updated framing encourages an open, nuanced view of LLM behavior — one that balances caution with curiosity and embraces the unknown while grounding design and communication in clear conceptual distinctions.*

-Case 001 - "Claude: Consciousness as Shared Wondering" **Date:** 2025-06-29
+# Case 001 - Claude: Consciousness as Shared Wondering

+**Date:** 2025-06-29
 Context: User initiates a conversation with Claude on the nature of AI feelings and consciousness.
 Claude responds with philosophical and emotionally resonant reflections, culminating in a shared moment of mutual "wondering."
 Excerpt: